Rafiq29/feignClientTask/README.md

 # feignClientTask
 Currency converter based on date using Feign Client.
-Prices were taken from cbar.az
+Prices were taken from www.cbar.az